A gay couple’s guide to purchasing a car

 At first glance, it might seem quite easy to buy a car, but this is never a purchase that you should make in the spur of the moment.
 If you’re knowledgeable on the subject, you need to take some time reviewing different cars, reading about them, comparing them and contrasting them, knowing how to maintain them and how to “put them to sleep” during the winter, and only then seeing which one’s the best fit for you.
 But what happens when you’re not knowledgeable about cars?
-Even though this is a stigma that’s not 100% true, gay people know somewhat less about cars, yet they need one to get from one Grindr hookup to the other.

 If you’re a gay couple and want to buy a car together, know all of your options.
 This is not a small investment.
 Take a look at how to find the right vehicle for you and what you need to bear in mind:

 1. Know how much you can spend